Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/74HC595 & LED Bar Graph.rst

     :lines: 26-29
     :dedent:

-Then according to the speed of followlight, calculate the data “leds” for 74HC595, and write it to 74HC595, then LEDBar Graph is turned on.
+Then according to the speed of followlight, calculate the data "leds" for 74HC595, and write it to 74HC595, then LEDBar Graph is turned on.

 .. literalinclude:: ../../../freenove_Kit/Processing/Sketches/Sketch_10_1_1_LightWater/Sketch_10_1_1_LightWater.pde
     :linenos: